Is The Autel MaxiCom MK808ts The Best Scanner (2023)

 Pretty handy especially for the diy weekend warriors.

 The TPMS portion is located in a separate menu.
-You can program, check, relearn, and get information for a vin specific vehicle.
+You can program TPMS sensors, check, relearn, and get VIN-specific information for your car.
+The TPMS feature is really what makes this tool shine.
+You can test TPMS sensors fast.

-For the money the Autel MK808ts is a great option.
-I wish the screen was a little bigger, the 7-inch LCD display is plenty to get the job done.
+For the money, the Autel MK808ts is a great option.
+I wish the screen was a little bigger, the 7-inch LCD is plenty to get the job done, however.
+The OBD VCI connector is wireless.

 Again this is rare but it does happen.
-The other bad thing is, the vci head is easy to leave in a vehicle, it does warn you to remove when you back out of the diagnostic menu.
+The other bad thing is, the VCI head is easy to leave in a vehicle, it does warn you to remove it when you back out of the diagnostic menu.

-This keeps you from donating the vci to the lost tool black hole that every tech fears.
+This keeps you from donating your VCI to the lost tool black hole that every tech fears.

 Wrapping it all up

-For the money I spent, it has payed for itself already a few times.
+For the money I spent, it has paid for itself already a few times.
 It has allowed me to do jobs at home that I would have said no to in the past.
+To me, that’s a big win!!!